rishuchadha/oracle-postgres-benchmark/index.md

 # Oracle Standard Edition vs PostgreSQL Community: A Real-World HammerDB Benchmark

 ## Introduction
-With the ever-evolving landscape of database technologies, Oracle and PostgreSQL remain two of the most dominant choices for transactional workloads.
-Oracle Standard Edition (SE) offers robustness and mature transaction handling, while PostgreSQL Community Edition (CE) is widely adopted for its performance, flexibility, and open-source model.
+In today’s fast-changing world of database technologies, Oracle and PostgreSQL continue to be top contenders for handling transactional workloads.
+Oracle Standard Edition (SE) is known for its reliability and mature transaction capabilities, while PostgreSQL Community Edition (CE) stands out for its speed, flexibility, and open-source appeal.

-To evaluate these two under realistic OLTP conditions, I used [HammerDB](https://www.hammerdb.com/), an industry-standard benchmarking tool, to run **TPC-C** workloads and compare **New Orders per Minute (NOPM)** and **Transactions per Minute (TPM)** between Oracle SE and PostgreSQL CE.
+Curious to see how they stack up under real-world OLTP conditions, I used HammerDB, a well-regarded benchmarking tool, to run TPC-C workloads and compare key performance metrics—New Orders per Minute (NOPM) and Transactions per Minute (TPM)—between the two platforms.

+Surprisingly, I couldn’t find a clear head-to-head benchmark between Oracle SE and PostgreSQL CE in one place, so I decided to dig in and run my own tests.
 ---

 ## Benchmark Setup